Idemitsu Kosan: 1990s and early 2000s

 By 1997 Idemitsu was the largest seller of fuel oil in Japan, due largely to capital investments by president Shosuke Idemitsu during the 1980s and early 1990s.
 However, these investments left the company deeply in debt with a speculative credit rating.
 Akihiko Tembo, the first president from outside the founding family, instituted several reforms to alleviate the company's finances, including cutting retroactive discounts offered to distributors.
 Tembo also merged parts of the company's operations with Mitsubishi Corporation and Mitsui Chemicals.

 In the 1990s, Idemitsu began opening service stations outside Japan, in Portugal and Puerto Rico, as well as a lubricant factory in the United States.
 Oil industry deregulation took big leaps with the abolishment of the Special Petroleum Law and self-service pumps became legal.
 Toward the end of the 1990s, the demand in Japan decreased due to the long economic crisis.
 The oil industry was too large and many companies merged.
 At the turn of the century, Idemitsu Kosan was the only major oil refining company in Japan that had not merged.
 The company was entirely held by the Idemitsu family and company employees.
 In 1994, Unioil became the exclusive distributor of Idemitsu products in the Philippines.

 In 2006 Idemitsu Kosan became publicly traded on the Tokyo Stock Exchange after an initial public offering (IPO), raising 109.4 billion yen.

+In 2012, Australian fuel retailer Freedom Fuels was purchased.

 Showa Shell merger

 In 2016, Idemitsu management announced plans to merge the company with Showa Shell Sekiyu, the fifth-largest oil wholesaler in Japan.
 The transaction was opposed by the founding Idemitsu family for several reasons, reportedly including ongoing friction between the family and Tembo's management team, cultural differences between the two companies, geopolitical issues (Idemitsu being a major importer of Iranian oil while Showa Shell would remain partly owned by Saudi Aramco), and pressure from rival JX Nippon Oil & Energy which was simultaneously planning its own merger with TonenGeneral.
 Without approval from the Idemitsu family for a full merger, company management purchased 31% of Showa Shell in December 2016, and launched partnerships in refining and logistics starting in April 2017.

-Showa Shell was ultimately acquired by Idemitsu in 2018; it was absorbed into Idemitsu in 2019.
+Idemitsu completed the acquisition and merger of Showa Shell in 2019.